-There are plenty of examples of great Middle 8’s: Beatles, We Can Work it Out: “… life is very short …”.
-Beach Boys, Good Vibrations: “… gotta keep those love good, vibrations …” Bruce Springsteen, Born to Run: “ …. beyond the palace, hemi-powered drones …”.
+There are plenty of examples of great Middle 8’s: Otis Redding, Sittin’ On The Dock Of The Bay: “… Looks like, nothing’s gonna change …”.
+Beach Boys, Good Vibrations: “… Gotta keep those love good, vibrations …” Bruce Springsteen, Born to Run: “ ….
+Beyond the palace, hemi-powered drones …”.

-Anyway, we can probably all agree on what a Middle 8 sounds like, as it’s something we’ve grown up with as musicians and listeners.
+Putting aside discussion as to what a Middle 8 is, we’d probably all agree on what it sounds like as it’s something we’ve grown up with as musicians and listeners.
 But I have a real problem with calling this section a Bridge.
 Not only is it confusing, it’s unhelpful to us as musicians.

 In the non-musical world, a bridge is what we use to get over a river, or a road, or even in the case of those multi-way flyovers, another bridge.
-It can be high or low, long or short, built up or suspended down etc. We all know what a bridge is.
-It gets us from A to B, usually when there’s some kind of obstacle stopping us getting from A to B.
+It can be high or low, long or short, built-up or suspended down etc. We all know what a bridge is.
+It gets us from A to B, usually when there’s some kind of obstacle stopping us from doing so.